Gmhax/Ink-node/README.md

 ## Installation and Configuration

-### Install docker and docker compose
+### Install dependencies

-> Note: If you're not logged in as root, you'll need to log out and log in again after installation to complete the docker installation.

 Note: This command installs docker and docker compose for Ubuntu.
-For windows and mac desktop or laptop, please use Docker Desktop.
-For other OS, please find instructions in Google.

 ```sh
 # Update and upgrade packages